knocklabs/docs/pages/notification-feeds/getting-started.md

 export KNOCK_FEED_ID=channel_id_123
 ```

-### 2. Setup your notifications
+### 2. Setup your workflows

-In the Knock dashboard you will need to ensure that at least one notification is routing to your in-app
+In the Knock dashboard you will need to ensure that at least one workflow is routing to your in-app
 feed channel in order to continue with this guide.
 We typically suggest that the in-app channel is the first
-channel that your messages should be sent to, so go ahead and add that on one of your notifications.
+channel that your messages should be sent to, so go ahead and add that on one of your workflows.

 Once you're done, save your flow and we can start testing. 💪